VainF/Torch-Pruning/examples/transformers/readme.md

 | **MACs** | 17.59 G		| 4.41 G |  4.61 G	| 4.61 G | 4.62 G | 4.61 G |
 | **Acc @ Ep 300** | 81.08		| 72.26 | 76.14	| 80.21 | 79.87 |     |

+Notes:
 * Uniform - The same pruning ratio for all layers.
 * Bottleneck - Only prune the internal dimensions of Attention & FFN.
+* The pre-trained model was pre-trained on ImageNet-21k and finetuned to ImageNet-1k.
+We only use ImageNet-1K for pruning & finetuning.

 <div align="center">
 </div>